Helene Michaud | Certified Coach

-Helene now supports others in navigating this important transition to retirement with both purpose and confidence.
-Through her coaching, and drawing from her personal and professional journey, Helene helps clients create a retirement blueprint, embrace new opportunities and live a full life that celebrates health, creativity and connections.
+Now, I support others in navigating their own transition into retirement with both purpose and confidence.
+Drawing from my personal and professional journey, I help clients create a retirement blueprint, embrace new opportunities, and design a life that celebrates health, creativity, and meaningful connections.

 My Coaching Values